SinanAkkoyun/ScreenpadLinux/README.md

 RUN:
 echo 255 | sudo tee '/sys/class/leds/asus::screenpad/brightness'
-# Does your screenpad light up after a few seconds?
+//Does your screenpad light up after a few seconds?
 If yes, AWESOME, you are on the right track!

 RUN: (optional, enables all users brightness control) sudo chmod a+w '/sys/class/leds/asus::screenpad/brightness'
-# chmod has to be executed again after every reboot, so it is advisable to add the call to a boot script, e.g. /etc/rc.local.
+//chmod has to be executed again after every reboot, so it is advisable to add the call to a boot script, e.g. /etc/rc.local.
-# from now on echo 255 | tee '/sys/class/leds/asus::screenpad/brightness' will be sufficient, no sudo required
+//from now on echo 255 | tee '/sys/class/leds/asus::screenpad/brightness' will be sufficient, no sudo required

 ADD:
 Option "ModeValidation" "NoDFPNativeResolutionCheck,NoVirtualSizeCheck,NoMaxPClkCheck,NoHorizSyncCheck,NoEdidDFPMaxSizeCheck,NoVertRefreshCheck,NoWidthAlignmentCheck,NoEdidMaxPClkCheck,NoMaxSizeCheck"